Alleged abusive adoptive mother listed as registered nurse

-Gina Emmanuel, 50, who began fostering the children in 2014 and then adopted the three girls, ages 6, 7 and 12, along with their 4-year-old brother, is in jail facing multiple charges after she was taken to Miami-Dade's homicide bureau Tuesday to provide a statement about the alleged abuse.
-She was subsequently arrested and charged with three counts of aggravated child abuse, three counts of child neglect and three counts of psychological abuse.
-Police say she has admitted to some of the charges.
+Gina Emmanuel, 50, who began fostering the children in 2014 and then adopted the three girls, ages 6, 7 and 12, along with their 4-year-old brother, is in jail facing multiple charges after she was taken to the Miami-Dade Police Department on Tuesday to provide a statement about the alleged abuse.
+She was subsequently arrested on three counts of aggravated child abuse, three counts of child neglect and three counts of psychological abuse.
+Police said she has admitted to some of the charges.

-Total Excellent Care Corp Inc. status is also active and listed at 480 N.E.
-111 St., Miami, although no business is licensed by the state as a health or care facility, Local 10's Glenna Milberg reported.
+Total Excellent Care Corp Inc.'s status is also active and listed at 480 NE 111th St. in Miami, although no business is licensed by the state as a health or care facility, Local 10 News reporter Glenna Milberg reported.
 She was also a foster parent.

 One neighbor, who didn't want to be identified on camera, said that she saw activity at the house.
 "Around October or November, we saw a lot of cops standing around her house and an ambulance."